 Dr Nessa Carey is a former academic and now a Visiting Professor at Imperial College in the field of epigenetics.
 After nearly 15 years in senior positions in the biotech and pharma sectors, she now works independently providing training and consultancy services to universities in the UK and internationally.
 She holds a number of board positions and is the author of three popular science books.

-- Visit the ImperialSAID web page for details of upcoming events
+- Visit the ImperialSAID web page for more information about the seminar series and to view recordings of previous events

 - Join the conversation on social media using the hashtag #ImperialSAID and follow the Department of Brain Sciences at Imperial on Twitter (@ImperialBrains)

 We use Eventbrite to register seminar attendance in order to help us plan and manage events.
 Please note that Eventbrite is a third-party Cloud service, and does not provide the level of information security and data protection for your data you would normally expect from a College information service.
 We expect you to provide your full name and email address for this event, and you will have to register with the Eventbrite service as a personal consumer.
 Eventbrite will ask you to create an account with them using at least your first name, last name and your email address.
 Their terms and conditions state (in summary) that by doing so “[paragraph 17.1] you acknowledge and agree that you grant them full right and licence to use this information for the purpose of operating their Services (including Eventbrite’s promotional and marketing services).”
 Please also note that Eventbrite is a company registered in the United States, and the data you provide to them is most likely to be kept in the servers outside the European Union.
 As a result, if you prefer not to use the services provided by Eventbrite to register for this event, as an alternative please contact us at firstname.lastname@example.org directly providing your full name and email address and we will process your registration